 Stay-at-Home Activities During COVID-19 Pandemic

-The next Spiritual Classics book discussion will be on Tuesday, June 9 at 8:00 pm to discuss Dark Night of the Soul by St. John of the Cross.
+The next Spiritual Classics book discussion will be on Tuesday, September 8 at 8:00 pm to discuss Practice of the Presence of God: The Best Rule of Holy Life by Brother Lawrence.

-The Spiritual Classics discussions will be led by Jeff Wood, a member of Ascension since 2018 and chair of the Lifelong Learning and Adult Faith Formation Committee.
-Jeff is an attorney and writer and has been leading book discussions for many years.
+The Spiritual Classics discussions are led by Jeff Wood, a member of Ascension since 2018 and chair of the Lifelong Learning and Adult Faith Formation Committee.